Eclipso: Eclipso series

 Following the crossover event, Eclipso appeared in a solo series.
 He conquered the South American country of Parador by possessing one person at a time.
 The United States sent an investigation team consisting of Cave Carson, Bruce Gordon, and Gordon's fiancé Mona Bennet.
-Carson's legs were broken and he was left at the border.
+Carson's legs are broken and he is left at the border.

 Gordon and Bennet were taken on a tour and shown various atrocities, such as piles of children's corpses.
 They escaped with the assistance of the Creeper and formed a group of heroes dubbed the Shadow Fighters.
 This group was led by Amanda Waller, formerly of the Suicide Squad.
-In issue #13 of the series, Eclipso defeated them, killing Wildcat II, the second Doctor Mid-Nite, the Creeper, Commander Steel, the Manhunter IV (a Mark Shaw ringer), and Major Victory.
+In issue #13 of the series, Eclipso confronts the group, killing Wildcat, Doctor Mid-Nite, Commander Steel, Manhunter, and Major Victory.

-The Peacemaker was also involved in this action.
-He died in a helicopter crash while trying to destroy Eclipso's tanks.
-These tanks were attacking the sole surviving member of the Shadow Fighter attack force, Nemesis.

-The other survivors of the Shadow Fighters, those who had not attacked Eclipso directly, regrouped.
-Eclipso attacked them with a Parador missile, which they evaded using Nightshade's teleportation ability.
-During the escape, Mona's father was snatched from their vehicle, but he later returned alive.
-The survivors arrived in the United Nations building, just in time to foil another plot of Eclipso by landing their vehicle on his intended victim.
+Elipso attacks the survivors with a Parador missile, which they evade using Nightshade's teleportation ability.
+During the escape, Bennet's father is snatched from their vehicle, but survives.
+The survivors arrive in the United Nations building, just in time to foil another plot of Eclipso by landing their vehicle on his intended victim.

-Bruce Gordon and Mona Bennet led Earth's superheroes in an attack on Parador, in an attempt to destroy Eclipso once and for all.
-Eclipso revealed that he dares not kill Gordon and Bennet because their unborn child will time travel to the past as an adult and free Eclipso from the diamond.

-Eclipso was finally defeated when the Phantom Stranger gathered all 1,000 black diamond shards and fused them into the Heart of Darkness, imprisoning Eclipso again.
-His physical body, the adult child of Bennet and Gordon, evaporated in front of his parents.
+Eclipso is finally defeated when the Phantom Stranger gathered all 1,000 black diamond shards and fused them into the Heart of Darkness, imprisoning Eclipso again.
+His physical body, the adult child of Bennet and Gordon, evaporates in front of his parents.

 The Spectre (vol. 3)

-The Spectre (vol. 3) reveals Eclipso to be the first avatar of God's wrath, preceding the Spectre.
-Writer John Ostrander chose to portray this as a distinction between the Spectre's pursuit of "vengeance" and Eclipso's pursuit of "revenge".
-In a Biblical context, Eclipso was responsible for Noah's Flood, while the Spectre was the Angel of Death who slew the first-born Egyptian children.
+In the series The Spectre (vol. 3), it is revealed that the Spectre was not the first embodiment of the wrath of God, but was Eclipso's replacement.
+Series writer John Ostrander chose to portray this as a distinction between the Spectre's pursuit of "vengeance" and Eclipso's pursuit of "revenge".
+In a Biblical context, Eclipso was responsible for Noah's Flood, while the Spectre was the Angel of Death who killed the first-born Egyptian children.

-The Spectre destroys the Heart of Darkness, along with the remains of Eclipso's palace on the moon, burning them and casting the ashes into outer space.
+The Spectre destroys the Heart of Darkness, along with the remains of Eclipso's palace on the moon, burning them to ash and casting the ashes into outer space.